lhartley870/oz-hacks/README.md

 * Having the three elements of the header (compass logo, Oz Hacks logo and navigation bar) built as three separate bordered boxes looked old fashioned and so the borders were removed to give one borderless block header.
 * Having gaps between the header and footer on the right and left edges of the page looked odd and was replaced with a header and footer that took up 100% of the width of the page.
 * The labels in the footer that went with the icon links to external websites were removed to give a less cluttered appearance.
 The icons themselves indicate what the links are for and are referenced on the Before You Go and When in Oz pages in more detail in any case.
-* On tablet devices, the page navigation links were initially going to move underneath the header but there was enough room for the links to appear horizontally in the header whilst still being readable so they were moved within the header for a neater appearance.
+* On tablet devices, the page navigation links were initially going to move underneath the header but there was enough room for the links to appear horizontally in the header whilst still being readable, so they were moved within the header for a neater appearance.
 * Initially a hamburger menu was going to be used for page navigation on mobile devices but without the use of JavaScript this was very complex, caused issues with accessibility and ultimately was not required as the mobile view still looked good by stacking the navigation links on top of each other.

 ### Photo and Text Box Theme